01 of 07

 Clean the Toilet Regularly

 There is no need to use harsh and costly chemicals to remove hard water stains in the toilet.
-Borax, vinegar, and baking soda do a great job of cleaning and disinfecting and done regularly, this will prevent hard water stains from building up.
+Borax, vinegar, and baking soda do a great job of cleaning and disinfecting.
+Done regularly, this will prevent hard water stains from building up.

 To help keep your toilet clean and free of hard water build-up, try a regular cleaning with Borax since it can help to soften hard water.
 Just use 1/4 cup with every cleaning.